brendandburns/air-quality-display/README.md

 * `/index.html` gives you the current air quality data in HTML
 * `/api` gives you a JSON representation of the current air quality.

+The configuration screen currently allows you to choose between the [Woodsmoke adjustment](https://www.mdpi.com/2073-4433/11/8/856/htm) and no adjustment.
+It's important to note that scientific studies have generally shown that the low-cost air quality sensors need calibration to accurately track air quality.
+There have been several of these calibrations performed, more calibrations can easily be added if it is useful to people.

+### Coming soon
+The next few additions are planned to be:
+* Exposing Prometheus metrics
+* Improvements to each of the screens (e.g. an Icon for each screen)
+* Adding upload to other services

 ## Contributing
 * Found a bug?
 Report it!